Characters that appear in All-New X-Men and X-Men: Blue.

-- Power Glows: Her new powers make her glow completely in psionic energy.
+- Power Glows: Her new powers make her glow violet-purple with psionic energy.

 - Power Incontinence: Specifically, her telepathy.
 It's not clear how much this is true or if it's an excuse (probably the former going by the way it sometimes happens with her telekinesis too), but she doesn't have her future self's level of control over it and, until Emma Frost gets over most of her issues, none of her teachers are actual psychics.
 She eventually gets better.

 - Proper Tights with a Skirt: Her costume in Extraordinary X-Men.
 Best seen here◊.

 - Psychic Powers: As per usual, except that her telepathy is jumpstarted by time travel and consequently has trouble controlling it - at first.

 - Sensual Spandex: Semi-regularly, particularly as drawn in X-Men: Blue.

 - Spontaneous Weapon Creation: Manages this in her solo series, when fighting alongside the Odinson and being frustrated at the lack of a 'big frigging magic hammer'.
 When she accidentally creates a large warhammer from her powers, in the same vein as Psylocke's psi-weapons, she asks, startled, what it is.
 Odinson replies somewhat drily that it looks to him like 'a big frigging magic hammer.'
 She then gets tutelage in this from Betsy Braddock, an expert in the art.